Celebrate National Sunglasses Day all month in June with 25% off ALL SUNGLASSES*!

 Eating healthfully and exercising regularly

 We understand that diabetic eye disease can be worrisome and confusing.
-Our team of diabetic eye disease experts around the Wichita area are dedicated to educating you about treatment options and creating a plan to manage your vision.
+Our team of diabetic eye disease experts around the greater Wichita area are dedicated to educating you about treatment options and creating a plan to manage your vision.
 The most important thing you can do for your eye health is schedule yearly eye exams.

 Looking for diabetic eye disease treatment in or around Wichita, KS?
 Find a Grene Vision Group location near you!